Research Catalogue Extended Guide

 Exposition submission dialog

-If the publication was sent by accident or to the wrong portal, the publication request can be declined by the portal administrator.
+If the review request was sent by accident or to the wrong portal, the publication request can be declined by the portal administrator.
 The admin can also do this under administration > reviewing and clicking the X next to the research title.
 This will also open the exposition for editing again.

 1. have an RC account

-You can do so both in one go, by using “create reviewer” button on the admin reviewer page.
+You can do so both in one go, by using “create reviewer” button on the portal “users” list.
 This will also work for users that have already an account in the RC.
+The reviewer role does not require a full RC account, a basic account suffices.

 For the second requirement, the user has to be added to the reviewer pool of the portal.
 This can be done by going to the Portal page of the admin section and then choosing edit.
 Under the ROLES tab, RC users can be added as reviewers for that particular portal.